-Fresh cancellations show reopening from coronavirus will be tough
+Nations ease some coronavirus restrictions yet public still wary

 "This is not the time for finger-pointing," Huang said.
 "This is the time for solidarity, collaboration, cooperation and mutual support."

-The meeting marks a sharp shift in rhetoric between the two politicians.
-Days earlier, Trump had called on Cuomo to work harder to secure testing material for his state, while Cuomo pushed back that the president should turn off his television and get back to work.

-Numerous governors and local leaders have said that before they can relax social distancing restrictions, they need help from Washington in expanding testing to help keep the virus in check.

-Long reported from Washington.
+Becatoros reported from Athens, Greece and Brumback from Atlanta.
 AP journalists worldwide contributed to this report.

 Follow AP coverage of the pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak